-On July 4, 2025, President Trump signed the 2025 tax reform into law as H.R.
-1, Republicans’ “One Big Beautiful Bill.”
-Among its most impactful provisions is the permanent restoration of 100% bonus depreciation, offering long-term clarity for tax planning and capital investment strategies.
+On July 4, 2025, President Trump signed the 2025 tax reform into law as P.L.
+119-21, Republicans' "One Big Beautiful Bill."
+Among its most impactful provisions is the permanent restoration of 100% bonus depreciation, offering long-term clarity for tax planning and capital investment strategies, along with the creation of a new expensing allowance for qualified production property (QPP).

-For a comprehensive overview of all tax provisions in the 2025 Final Budget Reconciliation Bill, refer to this in-depth article.
+Refer to our in-depth article for a comprehensive overview of all tax provisions in the 2025 Final Budget Reconciliation Bill.

 Trump Tax Bill Bonus Depreciation Changes